Most funders fail at this. Are you one of them?

 For the purpose of this list, let’s assume that the big thing you want to implement is your strategic plan:

 Step 1.
-Choose the three to five implementation priorities.
+Choose the three critical issues that must be resolved quickly, or your strategy will fail.
 Most funders skip this step, but it’s the most important.
-Most funders skip this step, but it’s the most important.
-Brainstorm your top priorities — the things that absolutely need to happen next — in order to implement your strategy.
-I’m talking about the top priorities for your entire operation (whether you are a donor advised fund, corporate giving program, nonprofit, or an association).
+Brainstorm the top three priorities — the things that absolutely need to happen next — in order to implement your strategy.
+I’m talking about the top priorities for your entire operation (whether you are a donor advised fund, corporate giving program, or an association), not each individual’s own priorities.
+If you don’t have clarity about your top implementation priorities, your strategic plan either won’t get implemented or it will take three times as long.
+It’s that simple.

 Step 3.
 Tell everyone.
 Every single person at every level of your organization, be it program officers, finance directors, family members, or the receptionist, need to know the top implementation priorities.
-Write them down on easel paper and hang up copies in the conference room.
-Add them to the top of every meeting agenda.
+Write them down on easel paper and hang up copies in the conference room, in the hallways, and in the lunch room.
 Everyone needs to keep these priorities top of mind.

 Step 4.
 Give each priority its own punch list.
 Ask priority champions to create a list of the top 5-10 most important things that need to happen next for their priority.
 For each item add a deadline.
 Keep it simple.
 It needn’t be a full-blown work plan.
 In fact, at this stage such a plan would be unrealistic and slow things down.